 When will it be available?

 The next course will run in 1st April 2020.
-Registration will open towards the end of October 2019.
+Registration is now open!

 How is this course setup?